-- 1. Identify each of the goods and services below as either capital goods or consumption goods and services.
+- 1. Identify each of the goods or services below as belonging to one of the following categories: consumption good (service), capital good (service), government good (service) or export good (service).

 - 1a.
 Restaurant meals

 - 1b.
-Oven in a restaurant
+Video rentals

 - 1c.
-Oil rig
+Computer produced in the United States and purchased by a German company.

 - 1d.
-Haircut
+Nuclear submarine

 - 1e.
-Factory
+Oil rig

 - 1f.
-Dining room table in a house
+Haircut

 - 1g.
-Table in a restaurant
+Factory

 - 1h.
-Golf course

-- 1i.
-A round of golf
+Courthouse

 - 2. Identify the payments that are made to each of the four factors of production.

 - Comment on the following assertion: "If the trends in schooling continue, at some point in the future, everyone will have a college degree and no one will be available to work as a janitor or garbage collector."
 Critically evaluate this statement.